smplrspace/docs/docs/api-reference/queryclient/queryclient.md

 Smplr.js provides a `smplr` object.
 One of the classes provided under this object is `QueryClient`, which exposes capabilities generally related to the extraction of information out of your floor plans and spatial data.
 Here are a few examples:

 - call selected backend API endpoints allowing programmatic queries to retrieve or mutate your Smplrspace hosted data,
-- extract furniture listings or information from the floor plans,
+- extract furniture (equipment) listings or information from the floor plans,
 - compute distances, areas, and the like from mapped data,
 - compute centers, bounding boxes, concave hulls,
 - ask if a point or a piece of furniture is located within a given boundary,